falguniraina/RESTful-Blog-App/README.md

 # RESTful-Blog-App
-Create Your Own Blogs with This App!!!!
+Create Your Own Blogs with This App!!!